WAMC celebrates 136th Enlisted Medical Corps Anniversary

+During his address, he made note that it is critical for them to display high levels of competency, both tactically and technically, while exhibiting leadership qualities that foster growth and development for subordinates and junior officers.

+“I want everyone to remember that the NCO Corps is exactly what we make it.
+It is designed to be flexible, dependable and most of all exceptional,” said Woods.
+“No other country in the world has an NCO Corps like ours and across all countries, both adversary and allies, their services all point to our NCO Corps as the strength of our military.”

-Sgt.
-1st Class Janice Ka’ahanui and Pfc.
-Anna Nelson, the oldest and youngest medical enlisted Soldier, cut the cake using a ceremonial sword during the 13th Enlisted Medical Corps Anniversary Ceremony held at Womack Army Medical Center, Fort Bragg, North Carolina on March 1, 2023.
+In keeping with the Army tradition, the oldest and youngest enlisted medical Soldiers, Sgt.
+1st Class Janice Ka’ ahanui and Pfc.
+Anna Nelson, cut the cake using a ceremonial sword concluding the ceremony.

 |Date Taken: